Specific treatments for diseases that sometimes cause infertility are included in the discussions below.

 - ART, which can improve the chances for getting pregnant among women with endometriosis.

-There are currently no treatments that increase fertility among women with POI.5 However, women with POI can use ART and become pregnant with the help of an egg donor.
+There are currently no treatments that increase fertility among women with POI.6 However, women with POI can use ART and become pregnant with the help of an egg donor.
+More information about this condition is available on the NICHD POI topic page, which includes a discussion of treatments for POI symptoms and associated conditions.

 - Practice Committee of the American Society for Reproductive Medicine.
 (2006).
 Endometriosis and infertility.
 Fertility and Sterility, 86(5 Suppl 1), S156–S160. [top]